tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 {% endhighlight %}

-After building the kernel and setting up a runtime context, we can execute our vector add kernel.
+After building the kernel and setting up a runtime context, we can launch our vector add kernel.

 {% highlight python %}